HewlettPackard/python-opsramp/README.md

   - kb() -> returns a KnowledgeBase object.
 These are used to organize knowledge base articles and categories related to this tenant.
   - resources() -> returns a Resources object representing all OpsRamp resources on this Tenant
+  - first_response() -> returns an First_Response object representing the Alert First Response Policies of this Tenant

 import opsramp.service\_maps